 Step 1 – Log Into Your Google Account

-(Log into your Google Account)
+(Log into your Google Account to set up your alerts)

-Once you have logged into your Google Account, access the Google Alerts tool here:
+After logging into into your Google Account, access the Google Alerts tool here:

-Step 2 – Set Up Your Alerts
+Step 2 – Set Up An Alert

 (Google alert preferences)